Platelet Rich Plasma Therapy for Knee Osteoarthritis

 Some research is now moving away from trying to prove or not prove Platelet Rich Plasma Therapy is effective for knee osteoarthritis.
 Now research is more trying to explain how PRP works and move forward with treatment guidelines from there.

-A new study acknowledges that Platelet-rich plasma (PRP) contains high concentrations of autologous (from you) growth factors that can repair the knee.
+Another new study acknowledges that Platelet-rich plasma (PRP) contains high concentrations of autologous (from you) growth factors that can repair the knee.
 Further they found that PRP may also provide the lubrication needed to protect the cartilage.
 The study researchers summarized that intra-articular injections of PRP have the potential to relieve the symptoms of osteoarthritis in the knee and that there is an influence on superficial zone protein (SZP) which is a boundary lubricant in articular cartilage and plays an important role in reducing friction and wear and therefore is critical in cartilage regeneration.

 Further, bovine cartilage explants (injection) were found to be influenced by PRP’s ability to stimulate natural knee lubricants.
-They concluded that PRP significantly stimulates cell proliferation and SZP secretion by articular cartilage and synovium of the human knee joint1.
+They concluded that PRP significantly stimulates cell proliferation and SZP secretion by articular cartilage and synovium of the human knee joint.2

 In other words PRP is acting like hyaluronic acid, except it is healing and regenerating the knee which hyaluronic acid is not designed to do.